Team-Glare/CELT2/README.md

 * [Linear.app Issues Board](https://linear.app/celt2/team/CEL/board)
 * [CELT2.0 Website](https://team-glare.github.io/CELT2/)
 ## License
 This project is licensed under the MIT License

+## How to Contribute?
+Please take a look at our CONTRIBUTING.md where we provide instructions on contributing to the repo and help us in enhancing this analyzer.

 ## Version
 Initial release version 1.0.1